zoorage/Ventilator-Prototype/README.md

 Here I'm using and arduino with DRV 8825 driver for a NEMA 17 stepper motor.
 I'm working on a few other prototypes too and once I can do more testing, I will post the STL files, arduino sketch and the part list.
 Again, this is not a ventilator replacement; this is only to be used when patients have no other options and will simply die without a ventilator.

+My team is working on the FDA's EUA application and I will provide updates as soon as I can.